 Specifies the DD name for the parameter file that contains ACIF parameters and values.
-The DD name is a 1- to 8-byte character string containing only those alphanumeric characters supported in the operating environment.
+The DD name is a 1- to 8-byte character string that contains only those alphanumeric characters that are supported in the operating environment.
 This parameter is specified in an EXEC statement or on the command line.